 These strings have the brightest and punchy sound out of all wound ones, but more noise due to space between the turns.
 These are good for rock guitars.

 In this type, a round wire is wrapped around the hexagonal or round core, giving a little bumpy feel.
-This bumpy profile results in more friction on the fingertips of the player and produces squeaky sound on sliding fingers over the strings.
-The squeaking affect is more pronounced with guitar amplifier or PA System.
+This bumpy profile results in more friction on the fingertips of the player and produces a squeaky sound on sliding fingers over the strings.
+The squeaking effect is more pronounced with a guitar amplifier or PA System.

-The higher friction causes faster fingerboard and fret wear.
+The higher friction causes a faster fingerboard and frets wear.
 In case of small damage to the winding, it becomes less secured and may start rotating around the core freely.

-One of the options to overcome the above drawbacks, is use of coated strings with PolyWeb / NanoWeb coatings discussed in Coated strings section above.
+One of the options to overcome the above drawbacks is the use of coated strings with PolyWeb / NanoWeb coatings discussed in Coated strings section above.

 Flatwound Strings.

-In this type of strings, a flat wire ribbon is wound over the core.
+A flat wire ribbon is wound over the core in this type of string.
 The sound is quite dull and not particularly preferred by acoustic guitarists.
 It works better on electric and bass guitars.
 Flatwound strings have much lower flexibility than regular strings.

 These strings are more suited for Blues and Jazz music and have the warmest sound of all the strings.